mattwatsoncodes/theme-login/readme.txt

 == Frequently Asked Questions ==

+= Gah!
+These styles are horrible, how do I set my own? =

+Simple, turn off the default styles and JavaScript and incorporate them into your own Workflow / Stylesheet with the following hook: [Enqueues](https://github.com/mwtsn/front-end-login/blob/master/README.md#hooks-enqueues)

 = How can I disable access to the WordPress dashboard for certain logged in users? =

 Use the [Restrict Dashboard by Role](https://en-gb.wordpress.org/plugins/restrict-dashboard-by-role/) plugin to do this.